Canadian records for Genealogists

 Note that there are some significant gaps in the record continuum after 1 July 1869, principally in the 1880s and 1890s, particularly for some areas, perhaps due to failure on the part of officiants to forward records of marriage ceremonies they performed to responsible officials.
 Records of many marriage registration records simply do not exist from some places and periods, even though a marriage ceremony is known to have taken place.

-Prior to 1 July 1869, some records of marriages registered with District and County officials exist - District records from roughly 1798 to 1858, and County records from roughly 1858 through to the end of June 1869.
-These earlier records are also held by the Archives of Ontario, and they are also accessible through both <ancestry.ca> (or it's other regional offerings) and <familysearch>.
-These are sometimes presented as stand-alone collections of index and image sets.
+Prior to 1 July 1869, some records of marriages registered with District and County officials exist - District records from roughly 1801 to 1858, and County records from roughly 1858 through to the end of June 1869.
+These earlier records are also held by the Archives of Ontario, and they are also accessible through both <ancestry.ca> (or it's other regional offerings) and <familysearch>, sometimes presented as stand-alone collections of index and/or image sets.
 Be aware that there are huge gaps in these records.
-Be aware also that Roman Catholic priests were not obligated to report marriages they performed to either District or later County officials.
-Nor were Anglican ministers obligated to report, although some did in the County period.
+Be aware also that Roman Catholic priests were not obliged to report marriages they performed to either District or later County officials.
+Nor were Anglican ministers obliged to report, although some did in the County period.

 Accessing digital versions of local newspapers may return notices of pending or recently performed ceremonies, and sometimes of 50 year and similar anniversaries.

-Prior to 1 July 1869, very incomplete ecclesiastical records exist for different places in the Province, the earliest of which date from 1784.
+Prior to 1 July 1869, as well as after, very incomplete ecclesiastical records exist for different places in the Province.
+The earliest of such records in the Province date from 1784.
 Most church bodies with congregations in the Province adhere to the Office of the Registrar General's restrictions with respect to access to original records within their organization.
-Major bodies - Anglicans (Church of England), Presbyterians, Roman Catholics, maintain separate Archives for records they hold, but original records from many congregations of many 'lesser' denominations continue to be held at local churches.
+Major bodies - Anglicans (Church of England), Presbyterians, Roman Catholics, and Methodists (where the congregation joined with Presbyterians to form the United Church of Canada), maintain separate Archives for records they hold, but original records from many congregations of many 'lesser' denominations continue to be held at local churches.
 Many Presbyterian, Congregational, and Wesleyan Methodist congregations in Canada elected to unify in 1925, and all extant records from churches that made this decision were collected to the United Church Archives in Toronto (but coverage is spotty before about 1894).
 Many congregations that opted to not unify in 1925 have since collapsed, and any records that were extant are now mostly lost.